lindyslewis/stelligent-u/01-cloudformation/lab-1.2.3/readme.md

-# Lab 1.2.3 Guide

-## Lab 1.2.3: Importing another Stack's Exports
+# Lab 1.2.3: Importing another Stack's Exports

 Create a *new* CFN template that describes an IAM User and applies to it the Managed Policy ARN created by and exported from the previous Stack.